Dalgarven Mill – Museum of Ayrshire Country Life and Costume: History of the Dalgarven mills

 The Dalgarven wheel is a low breastshot, where the water strikes the wheel at a quarter of its diameter or height of the wheel and it turns with an anti-clockwise rotation.
 On the outer edge of each bucket is a 'sacrificial board' which will break away if any object becomes wedged beneath it.
 This is very important, as the stresses and strains set up by the wheel suddenly stopping would cause considerable damage to the various cogs and to the drive to the grinding stones themselves, which have significant mass and momentum when employed in the process of grinding.
 The use of iron brackets to provide support to the wooden paddles on the wheel is an unusual feature.
 The massive wooden hirst supporting the grindstones can be viewed from inside of the mill.

 In the 1940s, the miller at Dalgarven used the wheel to produce electricity which was stored in liquid acid batteries.
-At present (2006) the Mill Trustees are looking into the possibilities of using the wheel to produce electricity to help offset the mills contribution to global warming on the basis of 'Think Global, Act Local'.